Bohjaangles/minaa-admin/admin-page/demo-script.md

 ## Wrap up
 <!-- Slide for conclusion -->
-This brings us to the conclusion of our demo.
+ - RUSSEL - This brings us to the conclusion of our demo.

 When we began this project, we sought to create a cross-platform application from scratch using technologies like React-Native and GraphQL.
 Though we had to learn these technologies from the ground up, we were able to leverage them in a meaningful way.